Ogilvy

 Rationale

 In 2020, Ogilvy compiled and published a list of “Anti-Racism Resources” that included books such as White Fragility by Robin DiAngelo and How To Be An Antiracist by Dr. Ibram X. Kendi (1).
-In that same year, Ogilvy released a report entitled Justice and Brand Accountability, in which it encouraged other companies to fully buy into the Black Lives Matter (BLM) movement, including by following and quoting the official BLM movement’s Instagram page on social media (2).
+In that same year, the company released a report entitled Justice and Brand Accountability, in which it encouraged other companies to fully buy into the Black Lives Matter (BLM) movement, including by following and quoting the official BLM movement’s Instagram page on social media (2).

 Criteria